GabrielVicenteAlva/PAprefabs/README.md

 # PAprefabs
-This should ease generating prefabs with C++.
+This will ease generating Project Arrythmia prefabs with C++.
 ## Use Guide:
 - ```#include "prefab.h"```
 - There's no prefab class, it's just one per program.